cdoremus/deno-blog/posts/DRAFT_Testing_Fresh_Components,_Middleware_and_Handlers_with_fresh-testing-library.2023-09-20.md

 The second argument is used to match the the HTML element being searched for.
 It is either a string or regular expression except 'byRole' that only takes a string.

+Finder functions have an optional third argument which is an options object.
+The properties of that argument is specific to the finder.

 ???Note that most of the finder functions use accessibility-related attributes.
 This allows you to ensure the markup you create are accessible to screen readers and other non-visual methods.???